-For email:

 Dear NSDA Members,

-On behalf of the Board of Directors of the National Special Districts Association (NSDA), I am pleased to announce the inaugural National Special District Day, to be celebrated on May 6, 2026 in coordination with our District Days in DC as we convene to advocate for all of you.
+On behalf of the Board of Directors of the National Special Districts Association (NSDA), I am pleased to announce the inaugural National Special District Day, to be celebrated on May 6, 2026 in coordination with our Special District Days event in Washington D.C., as we convene to advocate for all of you.

 Special districts are essential to communities across the country—providing vital services such as fire protection, water and wastewater management, healthcare, parks and recreation, mosquito control, libraries, and more.
 Yet too often, the important role these local governments play in strengthening communities and supporting the national economy goes unrecognized.